 Similar Products: You have options

 Peter Thomas Roth Water Drench Hyaluronic Glow Serum: This is another serum that has earned my stamp of approval.
-The Peter Thomas Roth Water Drench Hyaluronic Glow Serum ($68) is made with a 75 percent hyaluronic acid complex to help plump your skin and give it a youthful glow.
+The Peter Thomas Roth Water Drench Hyaluronic Glow Serum ($68) is made with a 75 percent hyaluronic acid complex meant to help plump your skin and give it a youthful glow.